 Serving size: 41 g; Services per recipe: 22; Calories: 160; Fat: 3g; Saturated fat: 0g; Trans fat: 0g; Carbohydrates: 9g; Sugar 2g; Sodium: 460mg; Fiber 6g; Protein: 14g; Cholesterol: 0mg.

 I buy dried lupini beans at The Portuguese Corner Store in Palm Bay, Florida.
 The beans are packaged by The Henry Gonsalves Company in Smithfield, Rhode Island, and come in 2-pound bags that sell for $4.95.
 That’s only$2.47 a pound for four 1-quart jars of beans once prepared.
 These beans should be readily available locally in specialty Mediterranean markets.
 If not, you can also buy them online at nuts.com for $3.95 a pound.
 The Gourmet Store sells a 10-pound bag of dried lupini beans for $38.50.
 That’s $3.80 a pound before preparation.
 Amazon sells many brands of dried lupini beans.
 The best deal is the 10-pound bag of extra large lupini beans for $37.70.
 That’s $3.77 a pound before preparation.

 Disclosure: Some of the links in this post are affiliate links.
-This means that if you click on a link and buy the product, I will receive a very small commission of the sales price.
-This helps me keep Olives-n-Okra alive.
-I use all of the products listed in this post routinely, and I trust the companies that make them.
+This means that if you click on a link and buy the product, I will receive a very small commission of the sales price at no cost to you.